 Schools close in early December, and that naturally pushes holiday travel back into coastal destinations like St Lucia.

-On top of that, the local calendar includes two community events that help close the year on a distinctly St Lucia note.
+On top of that, the local calendar includes community events that help close the year on a distinctly St Lucia note.

 23 December 2026 - St Lucia